dotnet/docs/docs/core/install/linux-package-manager-ubuntu.md

 ---
-title: Install .NET Core on Ubuntu with APT - .NET Core
+title: Install .NET Core on Ubuntu - .NET Core
-description: Install .NET Core SDK and .NET Core runtime on Ubuntu using a package manager.
+description: Demonstrates the various ways to install .NET Core SDK and .NET Core Runtime on Ubuntu.
 author: thraka
 ms.author: adegeo
 ms.date: 05/04/2020
 ---

-# Install .NET Core with a package manager on Ubuntu
+# Install .NET Core SDK and .NET Core Runtime on Ubuntu

 .NET Core is supported on different Ubuntu versions.
 This article describes how to install .NET Core on Ubuntu with APT.
 When an Ubuntu version falls out of support, .NET Core is no longer supported with that version.
 However, these instructions may help you to get .NET Core running on those versions, even though it isn't supported.